How to get the most out of Wayfair’s end-of-year clearance sale

 Following 2020, the phrase “out with the old and in with the new” has never felt so necessary.
 Give your personal space a joy-sparking makeover with Wayfair’s End-of-Year Clearance sale.
 The mega e-retailer and its sister sites—Joss & Main and AllModern—are giving 2020 a proper send-off with up to 70% off their home furnishings, appliances, and accessories.

 Through January 5, furniture, storage, decor, and electronics for every room in your home will be up for grabs.
 We have our eyes on deep discounts on home office furniture and outdoor furnishings, including 50% off organizational systems and ergonomic computer desk essentials.
-But, it’s been a tough year, so don’t hesitate to treat yourself to a comfy new sectional sofa at up to 60% off or a mattress, now starting at $199.
+But it’s been a tough year, so don’t hesitate to treat yourself to a comfy new sectional sofa at up to 60% off or a mattress, now starting at $199.

-Wayfair’s Clearance Sale features thousands of markdowns, so whittling your wishlist down might be tricky.
+Wayfair’s Clearance Sale features thousands of markdowns, so whittling your wish list down might be tricky.
 Here are some of our favorite items to help set your inspiration into action.

 Foundstone Rustic Z-Frame Wardrobe with Shelves